Skip to content

 jule

 Prints result of formatting to w.
-See documentation of format function for formatting.
+See documentation of the [Sprint] function for formatting.
+Forwards exceptions, if any.

 Printf